Naked Paradise: Release

 The film was initially released as a double feature with Flesh and the Spur It was re-released in 1960 under the title Thunder over Hawaii.

 Reception

 Variety found the film colorful, with interesting action and a well-knit story.

-Monthly Film Bulletin found the picture beautifully shot but average in other facets.
+Monthly Film Bulletin found the picture beautifully shot, but average in other facets.

-The Los Angeles Times said "some beautiful Hawaiian scenery, an excellent performance by Richard Denning... and a very believable characterisation by Beverly Garland make the picture quite tolerable."
+The Los Angeles Times said, "some beautiful Hawaiian scenery, an excellent performance by Richard Denning... and a very believable characterization by Beverly Garland make the picture quite tolerable."